diasarziyev/diasarziyev/README.md

 # Dias Arziyev

 Aspiring ML/AI Engineer.
-Currently learning NLP and how to release models in production.
-Always learning by building, you can see that in my GitHub account.
+Currently focused on NLP and deploying models to production.
+Always learning by building.